yianni1/306GitProject/README.md

 It's possible to change the way the program runs via a number of options available.
 Any combination of these options may be used.
 - The -o option allows the user to specify the name of the output file.
 This defaults to [INPUT-NAME]-output.dot if this option is not selected.
-- The -v option will display a GUI visualisation is selected.
+- The -v option will display a GUI visualisation if selected.
 - The -p option allows the user to specify the number of 'cores' (or threads) to run the program on.
 This defaults to 1 if this option is not selected.

 They should be used as such: